 FameLab is a global competition started in 2005 by Cheltenham Science Festival to find and support the world's most talented new science communicators.
 Participants have three minutes to win over the judges and audience with a scientific talk that excels for its content, clarity and charisma.

-Through a partnership with the British Council since 2007, the competition has grown into the world’s leading science communication competition, with more than 10,000 young scientists, mathematicians and engineers participating to date.
+Through a partnership with the British Council between 2007 - 2021, FameLab International became the world’s leading science communication competition, with the participation of more than 40,000 young scientists, mathematicians and engineers in over 40 countries.